jinzhongjia/LspUI.nvim/README.md

 	-- Sadly, currently this option is invalid, I haven't implemented caching yet is_cached = true,
 	icon = "💡",
+	-- defalt is 250 milliseconds, this will reduce calculations when you move the cursor frequently, but it will cause the delay of lightbulb, false will disable it debounce = 250,
 }

 --- @type LspUI_code_action_config